alejandroimperatori/transactions-api/README.md

 - Although the exercise mentions that an in-memory database could be used, I preferred to have persistence to make it as close as possible to a production environment, opting for **DynamoDB**.
   - A **GSI (Global Secondary Index)** was added to retrieve all transactions given a type, necessary for the `GET /transactions/types/{type}` endpoint.
 - An in-memory map to represent a graph structure was considered but discarded in favor of a solution using a persistence layer.
 - Thinking about a production environment with high throughput, I decided not to perform the recursive sum operation synchronously when processing the `/sum` request.
 Instead, I went with an **async solution** (implemented using `@Async` for the sake of this exercise).
-In a production environment it would be replaced using **CDC and a serverless process** to recalculate the necessary data (i.e. the sum amount in this exercise).
+In a production environment it would be replaced using **CDC (Change Data Capture - DyanmoDB Streams in this case) and a serverless process** to recalculate the necessary data (i.e. the sum amount in this exercise).

 ---